-A small house in Fremantle which shows that generosity and modesty can co-exist on a small suburban site.
+A national award-winning small house in Fremantle which shows that generosity and modesty can co-exist on a compact suburban site.

 Photographer- Robert Frith